argoproj/argo-cd/docs/user-guide/commands/argocd_admin_initial-password.md

 ## argocd admin initial-password

-Prints initial password to login into Argo CD for the first time
+Prints initial password to log in to Argo CD for the first time

 ```
 argocd admin initial-password [flags]